-Dr Sajid Amin, Research Fellow at SDPI, earlier, shared his research with the participants on household debt and indebtedness for Pakistan over the last two decade and discussed their implications for people and economy.
-He explained that in Pakistan a literature on household debt and indebt edness is non existing and thus, there is no data on the size of household of debt and indebtedness.
+Dr Sajid Amin, research fellow at SDPI, earlier, shared his research with the participants on household debt and indebtedness for Pakistan over the last two decades and discussed their implications for people and economy.
+He explained that in Pakistan a literature on household debt and indebtedness is non existing and thus, there is no data on the size of household debt and indebtedness.

-While presenting the findings of his study, he informed the audience that one fifth of household in Pakistan were in debt in 2018-19.
-He added further that in Khyber Pakhtunkhwa, more than half population was under debt.
-The poorest 20% of society borrow 2.45 times more than richest 20%.
-He suggested that BISP, particularly EHSAAS programme, must design targeted interventions for poorest households who are trapped in debt.
-The annual size of household debt in P akistan over the last 20 years has increased more than nine times, from Rs.
-62 billion in 1988 to Rs.
-601 billion in 2018, he added.
+While presenting the findings of his study, he informed the audience that one fifth of households in Pakistan were in debt in 2018-19.
+He added further that in Khyber Pakhtunkhwa, more than half the population was under debt.
+The poorest 20% of society borrow 2.45 times more than the richest 20%.
+He suggested that BISP, particularly the Ehsaas programme, must design targeted interventions for poorest households who are trapped in debt.
+The annual size of household debt in Pakistan over the last 20 years has increased more than nine times, from Rs62 billion in 1988 to Rs601 billion in 2018, he added.

-“The total stock of household debt in 2018-19 was Rs.
-1162 billion,” Dr Amin while explaining that about 85% to 95% of it was borrowed from informal sector.
-He suggested that SBP must integrate data on household indebtedness into its database and that financial inclusion strategy of the bank must introduce debt literacy to promote responsible borrowing.
-Besides, he said, the impact of informal borrowing on effectiveness of m onetary policy, inequality and poverty needs to be explored in Pakistan.
+“The total stock of household debt in 2018-19 was Rs1,162 billion,” Dr Amin while explaining that about 85% to 95% of it was borrowed from the informal sector.
+He suggested that SBP must integrate data on household indebtedness into its database and that the financial inclusion strategy of the bank must introduce debt literacy to promote responsible borrowing.
+Besides, he said, the impact of informal borrowing on the effectiveness of monetary policy, inequality and poverty needs to be explored in Pakistan.